eirasroger/concrete-screening-app/README.md

 3.  **User-defined context:** Custom text inputs allow users to specify additional constraints, such as unique environmental conditions or performance targets that exceed regulatory minimums.

 The system synthesises this information to create a comprehensive screening scenario, ultimately providing a clear "pass/fail" verdict for each concrete product.

+While the case study in this project focuses on concrete, the methodological framework is designed for broader application.
+Its adaptation to other construction products requires updating the associated regulations, prompts, and compliance checks.

 ## Features